-To run SALMON, at least two kinds of files are required for any calculations.
-One is an input file with the filename extension \.inp that should be read from the standard input stdin.
-This file should be prepared in the Fortran90 namelist format.
-Pseudopotential files of relevant elements are also required.
-Depending on your purpose, some other files may also be necessary.
-For example, coordinates of atomic positions of the target material may be either written in the input file or prepared as a separate file.
+To run SALMON, at least two types of files are required for any calculations.
+One is a text file containing input variables of SALMON (the SALMON input file), which should be read from standard input (stdin).
+This file must be prepared in Fortran90 namelist format.
+Pseudopotential files for the relevant elements are also required.
+Depending on your purpose, additional files may be needed.
+For example, the atomic coordinates of the target material can either be written in the input file or provided in a separate file.